Large population study provides the basis for reliable long-term prediction at the outset of treatment

 Helsinki, 6 July 2016: Three in four women starting fertility treatment will have a baby within five years, whether as a result of the treatment or following natural conception.
-The figures emerged from a large cohort study analysing the birth records of almost 20,000 women having fertility treatment in Denmark between 2007 and 2010.
+The figures emerged from a large cohort study analyzing the birth records of almost 20,000 women having fertility treatment in Denmark between 2007 and 2010.

 The majority of these women (57%) had their baby as a result of the treatment, but a significant proportion (14%) conceived spontaneously without treatment.
 More than half (57%) gave birth within two years.

 Denmark is one of the few countries in the world where such a study can be done, with full registry records linking all fertility treatments (including intrauterine insemination) with all live births, and thus providing results sufficiently robust for real-life prognosis.
-Study presenter in Helsinki, Dr Sara Malchau of Copenhagen University Hospital, Hvidovre, Denmark, said that "we are now able to provide couples with a reliable, comprehensible, age-stratified long-term prognosis at start of treatment".
+Study presenter in Helsinki, Dr. Sara Malchau of Copenhagen University Hospital, Hvidovre, Denmark, said that "we are now able to provide couples with a reliable, comprehensible, age-stratified long-term prognosis at the start of treatment".

 A total of 19,884 women were tracked in this analysis, with follow-up checked for live births at two, three and five years.
 Results showed that after two years 57% of women had had a baby, 46% of whom conceived by IVF when IVF was the first fertility treatment.
 However, 34% of the total delivered after intrauterine insemination when IUI was the first fertility treatment.
 Although total birth rates did increase cumulatively over the five year study period - from 65% after three years to 71% after five years - these rates did not increase following IUI when treatment was extended beyond two years (when most patients had switched to IVF).
 Moreover, 16.6% of women starting treatments with IUI had had a baby after five years not after the treatment but after spontaneous conception.